Hi, I’m Dr Harth!

 Switching to a filtered showerhead can make a noticeable difference in just a few washes.
 Now, let’s get into the testing process and results.

-I tested four well-known filtered showerheads: MDhair, Jolie, Afina and Socila.
-To ensure fair results, I followed a structured testing process:
+I tested eight well-known filtered showerheads: MDhair, Jolie, Afina, Canopy, AquaHomeGroup, AquaBliss, Socila, and Sparkpod.
+To ensure fair results, I followed a structured testing process.

 Temperature Control: Every morning, I ran the shower at ~38°C for two minutes before stepping in.